Looking for Super Bowl Party Food Ideas? These Muffaletta sliders might just help you cheer on your favorite team.

 Let’s start with the finger food and the recipe “find” of the century.
 We all love Bacon Wrapped Shrimp Stuffed with Jalapeno.
 L-O-V-E love it.
 We beg Kathy to bring this to all of our gatherings and it’s devoured within minutes of being plated.
 For your convenience, this post contains affiliate links.

 It’s simply a slice of jalapeño tucked into the crook of a shrimp, wrapped in bacon and then broiled.
 If all of those flavors aren’t wonderful enough you dip this appetizer into a delicious sauce.

 No party would be complete without relish plates and no relish plate in this house is ever void of pickled beets and hot pickled okra.
 My favorite brand is Talk o’ Texas.
 Nice and spicy and nice and crispy.

 Mandatory Super Bowl party dips, chips and crackers.
-Starting top left and continuing clockwise, Maralee’s delicious guacamole, and home-made Sun-dried tomato hummus and olive hummus.
+Starting top left and continuing clockwise, Maralee’s delicious guacamole, and home-made Spicy Sun-Dried Tomato Basil Chickpea Spread.
 Cauleen brought some wonderfully sinful warm crab dip that we gobbled down on some crackers and toasted baguette rounds.
 Thank you ladies!